quocbaongo/Protein_glycan_binding_research/README.md

 		.
 "AnalysisScript_WT_MTHA_SA23.sh": automation script to conduct the analyses on the complex of WT/MT HA with glycan SA23 .
 "AnalysisScript_WT_MTHA_SA26.sh": automation script to conduct the analyses on the complex of WT/MT HA with glycan SA26

-		For complex HA-glycans simulations
+		For each sub-directory ("WTHA_SA23", "MTHA_SA23", "WTHA_SA26", "MTHA_SA26") containing data obtained from complex of HA-glycans simulations, the sub-directory is organized as follows:
 			.
-Sub-directory "ProteinReceptorDistance" contains the data to generate Figure 3.
+Directory "ProteinReceptorDistance" contains the data to generate Figure 3 of the publication.
 			.
-Sub-directory "DetectingHbondTargetProteinRes_System" contains the data to generate Figure 4, S4.
+Directory "DetectingHbondTargetProteinRes_System" contains the data to generate Figure 4, S4 of the publication.
 			.
-Sub-directory "DetectingHbondReceptor_Protein" contains the data to generate Figure 5.
+Directory "DetectingHbondReceptor_Protein" contains the data to generate Figure 5 of the publication.
 			.
-Sub-directories "ReceptorRMSD" and "Angle" contain the data to generate Figure 8.
+Directories "ReceptorRMSD" and "Angle" contain the data to generate Figure 8 of the publication.
 			.
-Sub-directories "ProteinReceptorDistance" and "Energy" contain the data to generate Figure S3.
+Directories "ProteinReceptorDistance" and "Energy" contain the data to generate Figure S3 of the publication.
 			.
-Sub-directories "RMSF" contain the data to generate Figure S5.
+Directories "RMSF" contain the data to generate Figure S5 of the publication.
    			.
-Sub-directories "RBS_volume_calculation" contain the data to generate Figure 9.
+Directories "RBS_volume_calculation" contain the data to generate Figure 9 of the publication.

-		For free glycans simulations

-			.
-Sub-directories "ReceptorRMSD" and "Angle" contain the data to generate Figure 7.
+		The two directories "FreeSA23" and "FreeSA26" contain data obtained from free glycans in solution simulations .
+Directories "ReceptorRMSD" and "Angle" contain the data to generate Figure 7 of the publication.

 ## 3. Additional information